ThemeBoy/SportsPress/includes/sportspress/readme.txt

 When you upgrade to one of the SportsPress Pro licenses, you can simply activate the Pro version without losing any of your data.
 Please note that we recommend that you do a complete backup whenever you make big changes to your website.

 == Changelog ==

+= 2.3.1 =
+* Tweak - Update version numbers of recommended sport-specific extensions.
+* Fix - Manually entered statistics not reflected in player profile totals.
+* Fix - Template hooks not callable for third-party integration.
+* Fix - Error when editing league tables in PHP versions earlier than 5.5.

 = 2.3 =
 * Feature - New setup wizard for first-time installs.